-The reserves in “payment summary” located on the bottom left display summary totals by claims or features and may be filtered by highlighting or the claimant or kind of loss.
+The reserves in “Payment summary” located on the bottom left display summary totals by claims or features and may be filtered by highlighting or the claimant or kind of loss.

 Single feature claims display all transactions total.
 The new dropdown now features refunds in addition to recovery.

-- A refund reduces an amount paid based on reserved or payment category.
+A Refund reduces an amount paid based on reserved or payment category.

-- A Recovery is a reserved category specifically designed to reduce the total incurred but does alter payment totals.
+A Recovery is a reserved category specifically designed to reduce the total incurred but does alter payment totals.

-So how do we get historical information when we are mixing refunds with the payments in the transaction register as the pop-out only shows the net amount paid which includes refund reductions but their transaction register clearly depicts the chronological and payment type history.
+So how do we get historical information when we are mixing refunds with the payments in the transaction register as the pop-out only shows the net amount paid, which includes refund reductions but their transaction register depicts the chronological and payment type history?
 Clicking on the “ALAE payment” category filters a transaction report to make transaction reconciliation simpler.